John5/TilePhlox/README.md

 TilePhlox
 =========
-MBTiles server in PHP with meta data support
+MBTiles server in PHP with metadata support
 --------------------------------------------

 About